Guilded-NET/Guilded-NET.github.io/references/GuildedRequestException.GuildedRequestException().md

 ### Remarks

-Creates a new instance of [GuildedRequestException](GuildedRequestException 'Guilded.NET.Base.GuildedRequestException') with default message:
+Initializes a new instance of [GuildedRequestException](GuildedRequestException.md 'Guilded.Base.GuildedRequestException') with default message:
 > Unacceptable.
 The request was unacceptable.
 Invalid/bad parameters?